 The rollout of the NDIS has been a confusing process for many people.
 While there is lots of information and resources available it is easy to feel a bit lost.

 PWdWA can give you information to help you to understand the process of applying for NDIS and provide you with information about eligibility.
 We can send you information about NDIS in your preferred format and help you access guides and checklists which have resources to support you both with applying for NDIS and going through the planning process.

 To find out if you will be eligible for the NDIS you can check all of the eligibility requirements.
-You can also read our factsheet:

 This diagram might also help:

 PWdWA does not have the capacity to provide ongoing support in applying for NDIS or attending planning and review meetings.
 We strongly encourage you to take family, friends or key support workers with you to planning and review meetings to ensure you feel supported through that process.